chanzer0/NFL-DFS-Tools/README.md

 ```
 {
-    "projection_path": "projections.csv", // This is where projections are loaded from -- the required columns are "Name" and "Fpts"
+    "projection_path": "projections.csv", // This is where projections are loaded from -- the required columns are "Name", "Fpts", "Own%", and "StdDev"
-    "ownership_path": "ownership.csv", // This is where ownership is loaded from -- the required columns are "Name" and "Own%"
     "player_path": "player_ids.csv", // This is where player ids are loaded from -- this is the direct player ID export from DraftKings/Fanduel found on the contest or edit lineups page.
-    "boom_bust_path": "boom_bust.csv", // This is where boom/bust data (top golfers) is loaded from -- the required columns are "Name", "stddev", and "ceiling"
     "contest_structure_path": "contest_structure.csv", // This is where GPP sim tournament strucure is loaded from -- as seen above, the required columns are "Place", "Payout", "Field Size", "Entry Fee"
+    "use_double_te": true, // should the field lineup generator use double te lineups
+    "global_team_limit": 4, // max number of players allowed on one team by the field lineup generator
-    "projection_minimum": 5,
+    "projection_minimum": 5, // minimum player projection to use
-    "randomness": 100,
-    "min_lineup_salary": 49200,
-    "max_pct_off_optimal": 0.25,
+    "randomness": 25, // percentage of a player's standard deviation to use when simulating. think of this like a global randomness adjustment (100=use player's actual projected stdev)
+    "min_lineup_salary": 49200, //minimum field lineup salary to use in the field lineups generator
+    "max_pct_off_optimal": 0.25, // what percentage off the optimal lineup a lineup is allowed to be in the field generator
+    "num_players_vs_def" : 0, // max number of players to allow in a lineup with the opposing defense
+    "pct_field_using_stacks" : 0.65, // what percentage of the field uses stacks (this number is then randomly sampled so the simulated field values may be different than this value)
+    "pct_field_double_stacks": 0.4, // what percent of the field are allowed to use double stacks (QB + 2 Pass catchers)
+    "default_qb_var" : 0.4, // if no stdev for a QB is supplied, this number is multiplied by the player's projection to estimate a standard deviation
+    "default_skillpos_var" : 0.5, // if no stdev for a RB,WR,TE is supplied, this number is multiplied by the player's projection to estimate a standard deviation
+    "default_def_var" : 0.5, // if no stdev for a DST is supplied, this number is multiplied by the player's projection to estimate a standard deviation
     "at_most": {
         "1": [["Ezekiel Elliott", "Tony Pollard"]] // A simple rule to use at most 1 of these players.
 Although if you wish to do this for all running backs, it's easier to create a stack rule as shown below
     },